rachidfahmi/UAV_Swarm_Project/README.md

-# Multi-UAV Search and Coordination via Cell-DEVS
+### Final Term Project -  Multi-UAV Search and Coordination using Advanced Cell-DEVS Models

-A Cadmium-based Cell-DEVS discrete-event simulation of cooperative UAV search on a heterogeneous grid environment.
-The model compares multiple coordination strategies (independent, partitioned, shared-information) with probability-field diffusion, uncertainty-guided navigation, and scalability testing on 30×30 and 50×50 grids.

-## Overview

 **Academic Context:**
 This is a graduate-level term project for **SYSC 5104 — Methodologies for Discrete Event Modelling and Simulation** (Carleton University), taught by Prof. Gabriel Wainer.
 The project extends earlier coursework into a comprehensive research-oriented Cell-DEVS simulation framework.
 It demonstrates rigorous DEVS/Cell-DEVS modeling, hierarchical simulation design, experimentation methodology, reproducible workflows, and advanced spatial modeling—core objectives of the course.